BasedHardware/omi-slack-app/README.md

    - Say: "Post in marketing that the campaign is live"
    - Say: "Slack message to random saying great idea!"

-### Trigger Phrases
+### Trigger Phrases (ONLY these 3)

-- "Send message"
-- "Send message to [channel]"
+- **"Send Slack message"** - "Send Slack message to general saying..."
-- "Post message"
+- **"Post Slack message"** - "Post Slack message in marketing that..."
-- "Post in [channel]"
+- **"Post in Slack"** - "Post in Slack to random saying..."
-- "Slack message"
-- "Message to [channel]"

 ### How It Works

 **The app intelligently processes your voice commands:**
 1. Detects trigger phrase → Starts collecting
-2. Collects 3 segments (~10-15 seconds) for complete context
+2. Collects up to 5 segments OR stops if 5+ second gap detected
 3. AI extracts:
    - Channel name (fuzzy matches to your workspace channels)
    - Message content (cleaned and formatted)
+4. Fetches fresh channel list automatically (new channels work immediately!)
-4. Posts message to Slack
+5. Posts message to Slack
-5. Notifies you with confirmation! 🎉
+6. Notifies you with confirmation! 🎉

 **Example:**
 ```
-You: "Send message to general saying hello team"
+You: "Send Slack message to general saying hello team"
-     [collecting silently...]
+     [collecting segment 1/5...]
 You: "hope everyone is having a great day"
-     [collecting silently...]
+     [collecting segment 2/5...]
-You: "let's catch up later this week"
+     [5+ second pause - timeout!]
-     → AI processes all 3 segments
+     → AI processes 2 segments

 AI Extracted:
 Channel: #general
-Message: "Hello team, hope everyone is having a great day.
-Let's catch up later this week."
+Message: "Hello team, hope everyone is having a great day."

      → Message sent! 🔔
 ```